Warren

 I have a few places on my ride bucket list collectively under a subtitle of ‘maybe’.
 Seeing I was flying via Dubai I decided to action one of those.

-This I imagined would make the expensive airfare to SA better value by doing two rides.
+This I figured would also make the expensive airfare to SA better value by doing two rides.

 Day One

-I was unable to follow my route from here inland.
+I was unable to follow my route from here inland, my map or GPS refused to navigate.
 So ended up re routing via the coast.

 Entering Oman took an hour.
 Multiple checkpoints.
-Long queue for visa despite having online e-visa which is waste of time (at land borders anyway).
+Long queue for visa despite having online e-visa which is waste of time at land borders.
 I had to buy Oman motorcycle insurance which cost about $75 for a week.
-Anyway it was chance to cool down and rehydrate.
+Anyway it was all ok and good chance to cool down and rehydrate.

 Day Two